McVay Rock State Recreation Site

 McVay Rock State Recreation Site is a scenic rocky beach a few miles south of Brookings near the Oregon-California border.

-McVay Rock State Recreation Site - Things To Do
+McVay Rock State Recreation Site - Things to Do

 McVay Rock Beach - Agate Hunting